zaps166/QMPlay2/README.md

 ##Building package RPM, DEB or any other

-- Look at "installer_unix" script or Arch Linux PKGBUILD: https://aur.archlinux.org/cgit/aur.git/tree/?h=qmplay2
+- Look at Arch Linux PKGBUILD: https://aur.archlinux.org/cgit/aur.git/tree/?h=qmplay2
-- QMPlay2 sometimes uses the external software - "youtube-dl", so it should be added as optional package.
+- QMPlay2 sometimes uses the external software at runtime - "youtube-dl", so it should be added as an optional package.
 - QMPlay2 has non-standard MIME types in "src/gui/Unix/x-*.xml", so they should be registered during installing from package.